Ask the Doctor

 Questions about kidney disease?
 Risk factors?
 Signs and symptoms?
 Are you concerned about yourself, a friend or family member?
 Ask Dr. Spry.

 A kidney-pancreas transplant is an operation to place both a kidney and a pancreas at the same time into someone who has kidney failure related to type 1 diabetes.

-Usually, a patient with insulin dependent diabetes (Type 1, juvenile diabetes) whose kidneys have failed ("end stage renal disease" (ESRD)) and who requires dialysis, or a patient whose e-GFR is near 20/mL/min or less.
-The transplant center where you have your evaluation will provide more information about candidate requirements.
+Usually, a patient who needs dialysis, or has an estimated e-GFR near 20/mL/min or less.
+The transplant center where you have your evaluation will provide more information about this.

 A kidney-pancreas transplant is usually NOT an option in a person with: